 Through the Volunteer Service Abroad aid agency, management consultant Young, with his partner Lara, was placed in East Timor as an adviser to a government organisation tasked with diversifying the economy.

 Walking to work one morning in Dili, Young noticed a group of youngsters playing cricket with homemade bats and stumps.
+They had been taught the basics by Tayyeb, who lived in Dili with his Timorese wife Mariana Dias Ximenes, a marathon runner who represented the country at the 2008 Beijing Olympics.

 “I contacted him and we are now working together to develop cricket in Timor,” Young said.
 “We now have over 100 young Timorese playing the game, 40% female.